berat-karaa/JU3PER/README.md

 # 💫 About Me:
-Hello, I'm a Cyber Security engineer.
+Hello, I'm a Computer engineer.
 - beratrg@hotmail.com